gatsbyjs/gatsby/docs/contributing/managing-pull-requests.md

 Needless to say, we get a lot of PRs and we've been merging over a [100 contributions](https://twitter.com/kylemathews/status/1111435640581689345) every week.
 Yes, _every week_.

-Let's talk a little about how we manage pull requests in the Gatsby repo!
+Let's talk a little about how we manage pull requests in the Gatsby repo.

 ## What is a Pull Request?